Dissipative Dark Substructure: The Consequences of Atomic Dark Matter on Milky Way Analog Subhalos: General Subhalo Properties

 Considering the distributions in Fig.~\ref{fig:orbits}, the fraction of subhalos with close orbits (R$_{\rm apo} < 125$~kpc) are 0.06, 0.11, 0.16, and 0.11 for $\cdm$, $\cdmnf$, $\admone$, and $\admtwo$, respectively.
 Of these subhalos, a large fraction are in the Enhanced-compactness group: 0.15~($\cdm$), 0.83~($\cdmnf$), 0.78~($\admone$), and 0.54~($\admtwo$).
 Thus, there is a larger percentage of subhalos with close orbits (R$_{\rm apo} < 125$~kpc) in the $\cdmnf$ and \texttt{ADM} simulations, mostly due to the population of Enhanced-compactness subhalos.
 This contributes to the larger numbers of subhalos at small radii found in the \texttt{ADM} and $\cdmnf$ simulations at $z=0$, relative to \texttt{CDM}.

 However, the Enhanced-compactness subhalos cannot be the sole cause of the distinctive plateau-like feature near $\sim$125~kpc in the \texttt{ADM} radial distributions, as it would then also appear in $\cdmnf$.
 Given that it only appears in the \texttt{ADM} simulations, it may be related to the dynamics and formation of the \texttt{ADM} gas disk, which would affect the orbit of the subhalos.
 This is supported by the fact the plateau-like feature only becomes apparent at late times ($z \sim 0.2$) in both \texttt{ADM} simulations.
 We leave a more careful study of the dark disk formation and its impact on the subhalo population to future work.
+Similarly, while the Enhanced-compactness subhalos in $\cdmnf$ increase the fraction of subhalos with close orbits (R$_{\rm apo} < 125$~kpc), a more careful study of the galactic formation history could comment on the slight relative depletion of total subhalos compared to $\cdm$.

 The pericenter distributions in Fig.~\ref{fig:orbits} show that the Enhanced-compactness distributions are biased to much smaller pericenter values compared to the CDM-like subhalos.
 In the smallest bin (R$_{\rm peri} < 20$ kpc), the count of Enhanced-compactness~(CDM-like) subhalos for each sim is 0~(12), 23~(11), 36~(19), and 6~(12) for $\cdm$, $\cdmnf$, $\admone$, and $\admtwo$, respectively.
 In \cite{Garrison_Kimmel_2017}, they found very few subhalos were able to survive to $z=0$ with small pericenters due to the influence of the baryonic disk potential.
 The increase in subhalos with small pericenters found in our simulations, predominantly in the Enhanced-compactness group, supports the fact that the concentrated inner densities of the subhalos increase their chance of surviving close pericentric passages.